Our Team

 Emily Uppleger, CPA

-Emily was introduced to the Michigan Breastfeeding Network through her sister that works as a dietitian and IBCLC for the WIC program.
+Emily was introduced to the Michigan Breastfeeding Network through her sister, an RD and IBCLC that works as a WIC Coordinator and is also involved in the organization.
 She is also a mom of two boys and is passionate about breastfeeding and making sure that breastfeeding resources and education are available to everyone.
 Emily breastfed both of her children for 16 mos+, navigated all the challenges of pumping and being a full-time working mom as well as having donated her milk to several families through local milk donation coordinators.
 She is committed to using her passion for breastfeeding to assist the organization in it’s mission to advocate, educate and community-build alongside families and organizations for the advancement of an equitable, just, and breastfeeding supportive culture.
 Emily has a BS in Accounting from Western Michigan University and a MS in Accounting from Wayne State University.
 She is also a state licensed CPA with over 15 years of experience in public accounting.
 Emily is excited to join the Board and bridge her personal and professional passions to help the network continue it’s work within our communities.
 She is also committed to putting in the time to educate herself, her family and her peers on how they can help to eliminate racial and socioeconomic inequities.
 Emily lives in St. Clair County, MI with her husband, Scott, and two children.
 In her free time, she enjoys spending time with her boys and nieces, reading, golfing, boating and staying connected with friends.

 Gayle Shipp, PhD, PHP, CLS